 Systemic factors affecting women at work

-Legal restrictions, workplace policies, power structures and social norms all influenced the working environment for women in Britain and their ability to support themselves and their families a century ago.
+Legal restrictions, workplace policies, power structures, access to accommodation and social norms all influenced the working environment for women in Britain and their ability to support themselves and their families a century ago.
 The impact of these policies and attitudes can still be felt today.
-What were they?
+What were the barriers?
 How did women organise themselves to overcome them?
 Where were unexpected alliances formed?
 And why has so much of this history been forgotten?

 Why this matters

 - The contribution of women is under-represented in Britain’s historical narrative, in text books, imagery and public spaces.
-Nationally statues of men outnumber women 16:1 and that is when you include Queen Victoria.
-A recent comprehensive review of monuments in London revealed that there as twice as many depicting animals as there are those depicting named women.
+Nationally, statues of men outnumber women 16:1 and that is when you include Queen Victoria.
+A recent comprehensive review of monuments in London revealed that named women are outnumbered by animals by 2:1.

 - The role of women in business is particularly poorly represented, with the commercial aspect of well-known women’s lives under-played.
 There is only one blue plaque in London for a woman classified as working in business and commerce.
 And she is French.
 Want to guess who it is?
 (The answer is at the bottom).

-- Research by McKinsey suggests that only 85 women make it on the first rung of the leadership ladder for every 100 men
+- Only 86 women make it onto the first rung of the leadership ladder for every 100 men